TikhonJelvis/website/blog/Generating-Mazes-with-Inductive-Graphs/index.md

 published: 2014-04-09 16:45:11.904268
 modified: 2014-04-09 17:53:06.202236
 modified: 2014-04-09 18:14:33.775072
+modified: 2014-04-09 18:39:53.952378
 ---

 A few years ago---back in high school---I spent a little while writing programs to automatically generate mazes.
 It was a fun exercise and helped me come to grips with recursion: the first time I implemented it (in Java), I couldn't get the recursive version to work properly so ended up using a `while` loop with an explicit stack!
-I later wrote a [version in JavaScript](/maze) too; you can play around with it and read the code on [GitHub](https://github.com/TikhonJelvis/maze).

 Making random mazes is actually a really good programming exercise: it's relatively simple, produces cool pictures and does a good job of covering graph algorithms.
 It's especially interesting for functional programming because it relies on **graphs** and **randomness**, two things generally viewed as tricky in a functional style.